Prospects for quantum process tomography at high energies: Introduction and motivation

 To treat the collider as a quantum computer, one must go beyond measurements of those particles produced in the collision and investigate the physical process that created those particles, involving state preparation, unitary evolution, and then measurement~\cite{AltomonteBarr23}.
 To maximally exploit this correspondence, one needs to extend the experimentalist's role beyond the use of colliders as ``observatories'' of collisions, in which they perform a passive role of observing the results of collisions.
 One then wishes to determine the quantum properties of the output for different input states -- a procedure known in quantum information theory as \textit{quantum process tomography}~\cite{PTomography1,PTomography2}.

 Foundational tests of the quantum theory, such as the Bell test, demand that experiments have tunable parameters that can be modified by the experimenter either at the time of state preparation, evolution or measurement (see e.g.\ \cite{AspectBell2015}).
 It is clearly more challenging for the experimentalist to modify such parameters in high-energy experiments than in desktop experiments.
 Even so, there is motivation to make steps in this direction since it would open the door to performing direct tests of the quantum-mechanical paradigm in high energy physics.
-We will present one such foundational test that involves initial state preparation by polarising the spins of the incoming particle beams~\cite{Eckstein:2021pgm}, in part because those populate a finite-dimensional Hilbert space of modest size.
+We will present one such foundational test that involves initial state preparation by polarising the spins of the incoming particle beams~\cite{Eckstein:2021pgm}.

 There are good reasons to want to investigate the quantum computational properties of colliders.
 Most obviously, we can use these methods to test the Standard Model of particle physics.
 For many quantum processes one expects to be able to make measurements and compare them to high-precision theoretical predictions made using perturbation theory.
 Any deviation would provide evidence for new fields or phenomena present in nature but not yet included in the Standard Model.
-It is worth noting that even where the energy of the collider is not sufficient to excite new resonances of any such fields, they are still expected to provide loop contributions to scattering amplitudes.
+It is worth noting that even when the energy of the collider is not sufficient to excite new resonances of any such fields, they are still expected to provide loop contributions to scattering amplitudes.
 Performing tests of this nature already forms a major area of research at colliders.
-Using techniques from quantum information theory has been shown to sharpen sensitivity to some such models\footnote{A variety of examples may be found in Section~7 of Ref~\cite{Barr:2024djo}.}.
+Using techniques from quantum information theory it has been shown to sharpen sensitivity to some such models --- a variety of examples may be found in Section~7 of Ref~\cite{Barr:2024djo}.